Woodstock organiser Michael Lang has died

-Michael Lang, the organiser behind the iconic Woodstock Festival, has died aged 77.
+Michael Lang, the organiser behind the Woodstock Festival, has died aged 77.

 According to family spokesperson Michael Pagnotta, Lang passed away following complications from a rare form of Non-Hodgkin’s lymphoma.